Esophageal Squamous Cell Carcinoma Stage IA

 |Title:||Esophageal Squamous Cell Carcinoma Stage IA|

-Stage IA squamous cell cancer of the esophagus; drawing shows the esophagus and stomach.
-An inset shows cancer cells in the mucosa and submucosa layers of the esophagus wall.
-Also shown are the muscle and connective tissue layers of the esophagus wall and lymph nodes.
+Stage IA squamous cell carcinoma of the esophagus; drawing shows the esophagus and stomach.
+An inset shows grade 1 cancer cells or cancer cells of an unknown grade in the mucosa layer and thin muscle layer of the esophagus wall.
+Also shown are the submucosa layer, thick muscle layer, and connective tissue layer of the esophagus wall.
+The lymph nodes are also shown.

-Stage IA squamous cell cancer of the esophagus.
-Cancer has formed in the mucosa or submucosa layer of the esophagus wall.
-The cancer cells are grade 1 or the grade is unknown.
-Grade 1 cancer cells look more like normal cells under a microscope and grow and spread more slowly than grade 2-3 cancer cells.
+Stage IA squamous cell carcinoma of the esophagus.
+Cancer has spread into the mucosa layer or thin muscle layer of the esophagus wall.
+The cancer cells are grade 1 or the grade is not known.
+Grade 1 cancer cells look more like normal cells under a microscope and grow and spread more slowly than grade 2 and 3 cancer cells.

 Anatomy -- Digestive/Gastrointestinal System

 Cancer Types -- Esophageal Cancer

 Cells or Tissue -- Abnormal Cells or Tissue

 |Type:||Color, Medical Illustration (JPEG format)|